 A step-parent can ask for temporary custody if the step-parent:

-IV.
-Additional Requirements for Filing a Petition for Temporary Custody.
+Are there any other Additional Requirements for Filing a Petition for Temporary Custody? +

 You must also: